19hours/sg-statutes/Acts/Consumer Protection (Trade Descriptions and Safety Requirements) Act.md

 ### Trade marks containing trade descriptions

 8\.
-A trade description which is or is part of a trade mark within the meaning of the Trade Marks Act 1998 may be a false trade description when applied to any goods, except where all of the following conditions are satisfied:
+A trade description which is or is part of a trade mark within the meaning of the Trade Marks Act (Cap.
+332) may be a false trade description when applied to any goods, except where all of the following conditions are satisfied:

 (a) it could have been lawfully applied to the goods if this Act had not been passed;

-(b) on the commencement of this Act the trade mark either is registered under the Trade Marks Act 1998 or is in use to indicate a connection in the course of trade between those goods and the proprietor of the trade mark;
+(b) on 1st August 1975 the trade mark either is registered under the Trade Marks Act or is in use to indicate a connection in the course of trade between those goods and the proprietor of the trade mark;

-[Act 46/1998 wef 15/01/1999]

-(c) the trade mark as applied is used to indicate such a connection between the goods and the proprietor of the trade mark or a registered user of the trade mark under the Trade Marks Act 1998; and
+(c) the trade mark as applied is used to indicate such a connection between the goods and the proprietor of the trade mark or a registered user of the trade mark under the Trade Marks Act; and

-[Act 46/1998 wef 15/01/1999]

 (d) the person who is the proprietor of the trade mark is the same person as, or a successor in title of, the proprietor on 1st August 1975.

-[Act 46/1998 wef 15/01/1999]
+[46/98]

 ## PART III